FrontendMasters/intro-to-graphql/README.md

 * branch - `lesson-4`
 * test command - `yarn test-interfaces` or `npm run test-interfaces`

 Now that you know about schemas and resolvers, we need to make some changes.
 Our product model in mongoose is split between 3 different product types.
 We need to make the product type an interface and then create types for each possible type in our mongoose model.
-Don't forget to create  resolver to resolve the type.
+Don't forget to create a resolver to resolve the type.

 - [ ] change product type to an interface
 - [ ] create Bike type that implements product